Riyasahu0419/Riyasahu0419/README.md

-I'm a Front-end development student skilled in HTML, CSS, and JavaScript, seeking an internship to apply expertise and collaborate in a dynamic team setting✨.
+   ### 👋 Hi, I’m Riya sahu

-- 👋 Hi, I’m Riya sahu
+I'm a Front-end development student skilled in HTML, CSS, and JavaScript, seeking an internship to apply expertise and collaborate in a dynamic team setting✨

 - 🌍 I'm based in Bhopal, India
 - 👀 I’m interested in full stack web development..
 - 🌱 I’m currently learning python